 - 1. General Matters and Role of the Committee

 - 2. Members Conduct:

 - General

 - Registration and Disclosure of Disclosable Pecuniary Interests, Personal Interests, Gifts and Hospitality

 - Declarations of Interest

 - Bias or Pre-determination

 - Pre-disposition

 - Dual Hatted Members

 - 3. Lobbying of and by Members and attendance at public meetings

 - Lobbying

-- Public Meetings prior to Committee date
+- Public Meetings

 - 4. Member Training

 - 5. Officers Conduct:

 - General

 - Officer Attendance at Public Meetings

-- 6. Officer Pre-Application and Pre-Decision-Making Discussions
+- 6. Officer Pre-Application and Pre-Decision Making Discussions

 - 7. Membership of the Committee

 - 8. Items to be considered by the Committee

 - 9. Officer Reports to the Committee:

 - General

 - Planning Reports

 - Rights of Way, Village Green and Commons Registration Reports

-10. Development, modification or registration proposals submitted by Members, Officers and County Council:
+- 10. Development, modification or registration proposals submitted by Members, Officers and County Council:

-- Member or Officer Applications - County Council Applications (including Reg.
+- Member of Officer applications

+- County Council Applications (including Reg.
 3 applications)

-11. The Committee Process:
+- 11. The Committee Process:

 - Determining Planning Matters

-- Determining Rights of Way, Town or Village Greens and Common Registration Matters
+- Determining Rights of Way, Village Greens and Common Registration Matters

 - Meeting Structure and Order

-12. Deputations to the Committee:
+- 12. Deputations to Committee:

-- Applicants, agents, interested parties other than County Council Members - County Council Members wishing to address the Committee
+- Applicants, agents, interested parties other than local Members

+- Local Members wishing to address the Committee

+- 13. Submission of additional information for the Committee meeting

-13. Decision Making by the Committee:
+- 14. Decision Making by the Committee:

 - General

 - Amendments to Recommendations

-- Planning Decision making
+- Planning decision making

-- Rights of Way, Town or Village Greens, Commons Registration Decision making
+- Rights of Way, Village Greens, Commons Registration decision making

-14. Site Visits by the Committee
+- 15. Site Visits by the Committee

-- 15. Record of Committee meetings - 16.
-Complaints about the Committee - 17.
-Freedom of Information/Environmental Information requests related to the Committee - Annex A -Links to procedural guidance for public path orders, definitive map modification and town and village green applications - Annex B -Guidance for determining planning applications under the Town and Country Planning Act 1990 (TCPA) (as amended) - Material Considerations - Annex C Scheme of delegation for planning decisions - Annex D Scheme of authorisation for Countryside and Rights of Way
+- 16. Record of Committee meetings

+- 17. Complaints about the Committee

+18. Freedom of Information/Environmental Information requests related to the Committee

+- Annex A links to procedural guidance for public path orders, definitive map modification and town and village green applications - Annex B Guidance for determining planning applications - Annex C Scheme of delegation for planning decisions